eegg/school-policies-and-procedures/src/safeguarding.rst

 Internal procedures for determining Abuse
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When |The Child Protection Officer| is approached by a *Team Member* with a suspicion of abuse_, or by anyone with an accusation of abuse_ against a *Team Member*, he will:
+When |The Safeguarding Officer| is approached by a *Team Member* with a suspicion of abuse_, or by anyone with an accusation of abuse_ against a *Team Member*, he will: